SaiKiran3640/Sports-Statistics-Extractor-Structured-Reports-from-Cricket-Data/README.md

-# Web Scraping ESPN Cricinfo - Bowling Records
+# Sports Statistics Extractor: Structured Reports from Cricket Data - Bowling Records

 This project automates the extraction of international cricket bowling records from the ESPN Cricinfo website.
 Using Selenium (with undetected-chromedriver), it navigates through various statistical categories, scrapes paginated data tables, and saves the results in CSV format for further analysis.